screwdriver-cd/screwdriver/design/sd-zip-artifacts.md

 1. upload zip file to Object Storage(S3) (build -> store -> S3)
 1. notify to queue-service after upload zip file (build -> api -> queue-service)
 1. send a message to unzip file (queue-service -> Resque)
-1. consumer(unzip worker) received the message and unzip and re-upload files
+1. a consumer(unzip worker) receives the message, then the consumer downloads the zip file and unzips it, re-uploads unzipped files

 ## Flow(Details)